hixi-hyi/p5-Data-Validator-MultiManager/README.md

 # NAME

-Data::Validator::MultiManager - It's new $module
+Data::Validator::MultiManager - to manage a multiple validation for Data::Validator

 # SYNOPSIS